The Death of the $2,000 Food Photoshoot

 Adopt a simple test-and-learn playbook:

-- Run each variant for 2-4 weeks on a single channel at a time.
+- Run each variant for 2-4 weeks.
+Use a single channel at a time.

-- Track item-level metrics: impressions, click-through, conversion to order, and average check size.
+- Track item-level metrics.
+Watch impressions, click-through, conversion to order, and average check size.

-Research from McKinsey shows digital ordering is increasingly central to restaurant revenue, which means even small gains in conversion stack up over thousands of orders.
+Research from McKinsey shows digital ordering is central to restaurant revenue.
+Even small gains in conversion stack up over thousands of orders.

 Pair that with menu engineering: